jramkiss/jramkiss.github.io/_posts/_2023-08-06-training-dl-models.md

 Both of these activation functions saturate when the absolute value of the input is too large.
 The main problem with this saturation is that the gradients will be 0 and they will update less frequently during training.

-**Question**: How does ReLU activate functions help solve issues with sigmoid and tanh activations and what new problems do ReLU present?
+**Question**: How does ReLU activation functions help solve issues with sigmoid and tanh activations and what new problems do ReLU present?

 **Answer**:

 **Question**: Why do neurons tend to die when using ReLU activations with a high learning rate?

 **Answer**:

+**Question:** In a multi-task model with hard parameter sharing, what is the difference between parsing multiple different inputs as opposed to the same input with multiple labels?

+**Answer:**

+## General Knowledge Questions

+**Question**: What is layer and batch normalization and how do they help avoid vanishing and exploding gradients?

+**Question**: How does batch normalization affect the convergence of deep networks?

+**Question**: Why is initialization of neural networks important?

+**Question**: How do residual connections in ResNets help in training deeper models?

+**Question**: What are the advantages of using the attention mechanism in sequence models?
+What problem with recurrent architectures does the attention mechanism solve?

+**Question**: How do vanishing and exploding gradients arise in neural networks?
+How do they affect training performance and how can they be mitigated?

+**Question**: What are the trade-offs between bi-directional and uni-directional RNN's?

+**Question**: Why might one choose max-pooling over average pooling in a convolutional neural network?

+**Question**: How does the choice of optimizer impact model convergence and final performance?

+**Question**: Why might my models's loss suddenly spike or become NaN during training?

+**Question**: How do learning rate schedules like cosine annealing or learning rate warmup affect training dynamics?

+**Question**: What are some effective strategies for parallelizing and distributing deep learning model training across multiple GPU's or nodes?

+**Question**: